VinnyShankar/sql-challenge/README.md

     * Department Employees
     * Department Managers
     * Salaries
-- Entity Relationship Diagram (ERD)
+- Entity Relationship Diagram (ERD) - made using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/)
 ![ERD](EmployeeSQL/entity_relationship_diagram.png "EmployeeSQL ERD CHART")
-- The Table Schemata also populates each table with data by copying from six .csv files (these files are not included in the repository).
+- The Table Schemata also populates each table with data by copying from six .csv files (these files are in the data folder).
 ### - Data Analysis Preview
 - The following screenshots show previews of the SQL Queries' outputs.
 - `Query 1`: List the employee number, last name, first name, sex, and salary of each employee